 Any sale of the aircraft would be subject to there being no third-party liens in place.
-See further Priorities of Third-Parties' Rights above in connection with such third-party liens.
+See 2.4.6 Priority of Third Parties' Rights in connection with such third-party liens.

 Enforcement will be determined by the provisions of the relevant lease agreement.
 If enforcement is contested, court proceedings may be required to resolve the dispute.

 Taking physical possession of the aircraft is permitted under Cayman Islands law and self-help remedies are permitted without the need to obtain a court order.
 However, it is open to the relevant enforcing party to seek a court order if it considers it necessary and in such circumstances the Cayman Islands courts would recognise the self-help remedies.